 \section{Introduction}

-Demand response strategies in the built environment have been developed and deployed for decades.
-For example, ventilation rates have been controlled by demand response-based strategies such as carbon dioxide sensors for decades, from early research projects \cite{Kusuda_1976, Soedergren_1982} to practical implementations since the 1990's \cite{Wang_Jin_1998}.
-While there is a vast array of potential applications for occupant sensing in buildings, the vast majority of work on occupant sensing and occupant-centric building controls focuses on reducing energy waste and improving occupant comfort with regards to lighting and heating, ventilation and air conditioning (HVAC) \cite{Park_etal_2019, Azimi_OBrien_2022}.
+Demand-driven control strategies in the built environment have been developed and deployed for decades.
+For example, ventilation rates have long been controlled by demand-driven strategies such as carbon dioxide sensors, from early research projects \cite{Kusuda_1976, Soedergren_1982} to practical implementations since the 1990s \cite{Wang_Jin_1998}.
+While there is a vast array of potential applications for occupant sensing in buildings, the vast majority of work on occupant sensing and occupant-centric building controls focuses on reducing energy waste and improving occupant comfort with regard to lighting and heating, ventilation and air conditioning (HVAC) \cite{Park_etal_2019, Azimi_OBrien_2022}.